Tornike-Skhulukhia/Basic-named-entity-recognizer-for-Georgian-text/README.md

 # Basic named entity recognizer for Georgian text
 Non ML-based approach to extract named entities from Georgian text using Python.
-Currently supported extractions are for countries and persons.
+Currently supported extractions are for countries and persons + basic person quotes extractor functionality.
 For better idea how accurate these extractions are, please see files in tests directory and do your own testing.
+Currently the library uses just pattern-matching, not any language semantics or other similar logic.

 # Person extraction examples